AaltoSciComp/blog/content/2023/ssh-keys-with-passwords.rst

 the server config.

-In general (outside of Aalto), you should use SSH keys everywhere and be suspicious of ever sending plaintext passwords to remote servers (even in conjunction with an SSH key).
-Security is important, and by using SSH keys with a local password you are doing your part.
+In general (outside of Aalto), you should use SSH keys everywhere and be wary of ever sending plaintext passwords to remote servers (even in conjunction with an SSH key).
+Security is important, and by using SSH keys with local encryption of the key you are doing your part.